Yerba Mate Culture is supported by readers. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more

 How to Brew Rooibos Tea

-You can brew rooibos tea by boiling spring (or filtered) water and steeping the tea bag or loose leaf rooibos for at least 4 minutes.
-You can let it steep up to 10 minutes to make a stronger tea.
+You can brew rooibos tea by boiling water and steeping a tea bag or loose leaf rooibos tea for at least 4 minutes.
+You can let it steep for up to 10 minutes to make a stronger tea.

 Rooibos tea has many health benefits that have been proven by research.
-It contains powerful antioxidants and important minerals that can make us healthier and help with many illnesses.
+It contains powerful antioxidants and important minerals that can make us healthier and help with numerous illnesses.

 Here are the most important health benefits of rooibos tea: